 By Cathy Jones

-The land on which Melville Reserve is located was acquired by Strathfield Council in 1928 for open space.
-The land was considered flood-prone and bi-sected by a waterway.
+The land on which Melville Reserve is located was acquired by Strathfield Council in stages.

 The land was formatted into a public reserve in the early 1930s and on 21 November 1937 the land was formally dedicated and opened as Melville Reserve, Hampstead Road Homebush West.
-The Reserve is named for solicitor Alexander Melville, an Alderman (1925-1940) and Mayor of Strathfield (1939-40).
+The Reserve is named for Alexander Melville, an Alderman (1925-1940) and Mayor of Strathfield (1939-40).

 Following Melville’s death in 1940, Council dedicated a water fountain in Melville Reserve to his memory.
 The water fountain was designed by architects Morrow and Gordon and erected by builder A E Green.